mohamedmohsenfarouk/easyappointments/README.md

 * Copy the "easyappointments" source folder on your server.
 * Make sure that the "storage" directory is writable.
 * Rename the "config-sample.php" file to "config.php" and update its contents based on your environment.
-* Open the browser on the Easy!Appointments URL and follow the installation guide.
+* Open the browser on the 7keema URL and follow the installation guide.

 That's it!
-You can now use Easy!Appointments at your will.
+You can now use 7keema at your will.

 You will find the latest release at [easyappointments.org](https://easyappointments.org).
 If you have problems installing or configuring the application visit the